 Within the guidelines of this procedure, and mindful of the scale of operation and resultant costs associated with dealing with cases outside the local area, preference is given to local children, and young people, where the assistance required is within the scope of the intentions, the funds are available, and the Trustees feel an improvement in the quality of life will be gained.
 Longer term, assuming expansion in the scale of operation, the Trustees consider that it may become practical to expand activities beyond the Midlands area, on a regular basis.
-Cases arising in the interim, outside the Midlands, will be carefully reviewed by the Trustees, and, at their discretion, grant assistance may still be approved if it is considered that the application is both appropriate to the aims, and could be handled in a cost effective manner.
+Cases arising in the interim, outside the Midlands, will be carefully reviewed by the Trustees, and, at their discretion, grant assistance could be approved if it is considered that the application is both appropriate to the aims, and could be handled in a cost effective manner.
+No grants have been approved to date beyond an approx. 50 mile radius of Stourbridge.